The Justice Ministry at UUCA

 This group leads our congregation’s work in issues of Earth justice, including seeking to stop climate change, reducing our carbon footprint and helping us to live sustainably.
 It is guided by the value of our 7th principle: “Respect of the interdependent web of all existence of which we are a part.”
-Over the past couple of years, ECC has enjoyed diverse participation in the congregation by pursuing several different initiatives.
+Over the past couple of years, EAC has enjoyed diverse participation in the congregation by pursuing several different initiatives.
 Everything from book discussion groups to volunteer workdays in the community, from campus landscaping to putting 100 solar panels on the roof.
-ECC is always on the search for passionate environmental leaders and welcomes new ideas.
+EAC is always on the search for passionate environmental leaders and welcomes new ideas.

 Here are Green Tips we’ve posted in the past.
 Click on the green button below to see more!